sudeeprp/rapa-home/contribute.md

 ### Semantic search

 Gita Bhashya is Sri Ramanuja's commentary on Krishna's Gita.
-Implement semantic search on this [English translation of Gita Bhashya](https://github.com/RaPaLearning/gita-begin)
+Implement a domain-aware lookup on this [English translation of Gita Bhashya](https://github.com/RaPaLearning/gita-begin)

-Can semantic search help?
-The Gita Bhashya is rich in information.
-Often, a reader can't recall the context or a Shloka.
-For example, "I read something that compared mustard seeds to a mountain, but forgot where it appeared"

-One possibility: Store embeddings for all paragraphs in the commentary.
-Generate an embedding for the entered search-phrase.
-Use a combination of BM25 and cosine-distance to pick the closest paragraphs.
-Present the top 3 results.
+Example queries:

+- Exact match (like searching a word in a shloka e.g., "sthitaprajnya")
+- Bunch of words (some or all, e.g., "surrender devotion friendship")
+- Rough recollection of a phrase in the commentary ("insignificant in front of a mountain")
+- A question ("Don't know the right thing to do.
+How to come out of it?")

+Explore a combination of techniques:

+- Exact match
+- Fuzzy match
+- BM25
+- Ontology based
+- Generic semantic embeddings as a last resort.

+Reason to avoid generic semantic embeddings: The Gita is a fairly technical text with words having precise meanings.
+For example, a generic model may embed "Supreme Lord" close to the word "Gods".
+However, they aren't always meant that way in the Gita.

 Prior art: